techiniku/scripts/README.md

-# scripts
+# Scripts
-Scripts to make tasks easier.
+POSIX compatible scripts to make tasks easier.
+Tested on macOS and Debian Linux.

+## Backups
 Really basic for now.
-Update scripts for your specific environment.
+Backs up to $HOME/backups/ by default.
+Edit variables at the top of the script for your specific environment.

-* wpdb -- WordPress Database Backup, mysqldump with --add-drop-table
+* wpdb &mdash; WordPress Database Backup, mysqldump with --add-drop-table, backs up a database with the same name as the user by default
-* wpfb -- WordPress File Backup, tars a folder named www
+* wpfb &mdash; WordPress File Backup, tars a folder named www in the user&rsquo;s home directory by default, easily configure files to exclude

+## Planned Features
+* Eventually there will be a config file, or maybe the scripts should pick up variables from your environment instead
+* Help text